GoofGarage/Win11Clean/README.md

 2. Out-of-Box Experience (OOBE) Setup
 3. Post-Install Configuration

 If you already have an existing Windows 11 installation, go straight to **3.
 Post-Install Configuration**.
-Note that some privacy and telemetry settings are not covered in this section, as it is assumed that these would've already been handled by the first two sections.
+Some privacy and telemetry settings are not covered in this section, as it is assumed that these would've already been handled by the first two sections.
 The guide may be updated at some point in time to provide guidance for users to change those settings on an existing Windows 11 installation.
 For the time being, that will be an exercise left to the reader.